nexiality/documentation/release/nexial-core-v2.3.changelog.md

 ### General
 #### Fixes
+- fixed error when dynamic data cannot be resolved during the initialization of an execution.
+This fix stabilize the execution.

 #### Improvements
-- omit the creation of hyperlink on path longer than 254 characeter; Excel doesn't support long path.
+- omit the creation of hyperlink on path longer than 254 characters; Excel doesn't support long path.

 ### [Nexial Installer](https://github.com/nexiality/nexial-installer)